KyleNeece/KyleNeece.github.io/content/DND/DND Multiverse/Misc Lore/Abberant Runes.md

 Abberant Runes is the runic language of Aberrant creatures.
-It is said to be the predecessor to all the magical Runekeeper Runes
+It is said to be the predecessor to all the magical Runekeeper Runes (See [[Magic System]])
 ###### **Kgeownlde**
 - All-Originating:
 	- This rune can be used with any language so long as the user is proficient in the aberrant language